RathodDarshil/rn-linkrunner/README.md

 }
 ```

-Note: Value of `trigger` will be only true for the first time the function is triggered by the user in order to prevent unnecessary redirects
+Value of `trigger` will be only true for the first time the function is triggered by the user in order to prevent unnecessary redirects

 ### Capture Payment